xLs51/Twemoji-Picker/README.md

 # Twemoji-Picker

-A simple jQuery plugin that add support for twemoji to textarea and input!
+A simple jQuery plugin that adds support for twemoji to textarea and input!

 Please feel free to report any issues or code improvements!